ajholanda/ajholanda.github.io/charnet.md

 ## Results and Analysis

-We described in a [manuscript](https://arxiv.org/abs/1704.08197) (submitted to publication) the main results and analyses with the following aims:
+We described in the [manuscript](https://arxiv.org/abs/1704.08197) the main results and analyses with the following aims:

 1. Compare the frequency distribution of characters;